Scheduling problems

-How to resolve a common scheduling challenge in Microsoft Project
+How to fix a common scheduling challenge in Microsoft Project

 In this video we show a common scheduling scenario.
 How to deliver on time, but without overloading resources.
 This video runs through three options to resolve the issue: